 - Stay on-topic.
 Comments must relate in some way to the post on which you are commenting.

 - We will not aggregate comments.
 All posted comments will be shown separately and not as one.

 - We will endeavour to respond to all appropriate comments.
 That may include a posting that responds to a number of comments or questions on a similar subject.
 If the question is very specific, we may require additional time to investigate and respond.

 - You are free to post comments on either site in French or English, as long as they comply with our participation guidelines.
 In order to respect the original intent of comments made on the blogs, we will not translate comments posted by users of the site.

 - Comments or opinions expressed in the comment section of the blog come from members of the public and are those of their respective contributors only.
-The views expressed by outside contributors do not necessarily represent the views of Suncor Energy, its management or employees.
-Suncor Energy does not endorse, or approve of their content.
-Suncor Energy is not responsible and disclaims any and all liability for the content of comments written by outside contributors to the blog.
+The views expressed by outside contributors do not necessarily represent the views of Suncor, its management or employees.
+Suncor does not endorse, or approve of their content.
+Suncor is not responsible and disclaims any and all liability for the content of comments written by outside contributors to the blog.

 - Although we welcome feedback from customers, this blog is not intended to be either alternative or supplementary to our Customer Service Network (by phone: 1 (800) 668-0220 or via this form).
 Therefore, you should direct any comments or queries relating to specific issues, particularly those beyond the scope of the blog discussions to our Customer Service Network, rather than being raised within the comments section of a blog post.
 You can also contact Petro-Canada using the Contact Us section of our website.